jocelyn-analytics/bing_ads_api_sandbox_requests/README.md

 # bing_ads_api_sandbox_requests
 Use Microsoft Bing Ads API Sandbox to Request Campaign Performance Report.

-The Python Scripts in the repository are referenced from Microsoft Bing Ads API documentation linked below with a few changes for the custom requirements.
+The Python Scripts in the repository are referenced from Microsoft Bing Ads API documentations linked below with a few customized changes for the specific output.

 Resource Reference from Microsoft: